tycrek/ass/README.md

    - URL: `$json:.resource$`
    - Deletion URL: `$json:.delete$`
 6. The file `sample_config.sxcu` can also be modified & imported to suit your needs

-## Known issues

-- **Videos won't embed on Discord**: I know.
-This is because Discord developers make some really stupid decisions & only show embeds if the URL ends with `.mp4`.
-To fix this, either enable Discord Mode during `npm run setup` or manually append "`.mp4`" to the end of your URL's when sharing on Discord.